Other Financial Assistance

 If the period of enrollment is more than one semester, there will be multiple disbursements.
 Generally, the loan enters repayment within 60 days of the final disbursement.
 Parents can complete the PLUS Request Process here and a Master Promissory Note.

 Nursing Student Loan (NSL)

-This loan may be awarded according to availability of revolving funds.
-It is a 5% interest loan with a $3,300 per year limit for the first two years and a $5,200 per year limit for subsequent years (maximum $17,000).
-If eligible for this loan at Dickinson State University, the minimum amount is $400.
+You may receive this loan according to availability of revolving funds.
+It’s a 5% interest loan with a $3,300 per year limit for the first two years and a $5,200 per year limit for following years (maximum $17,000).
+If eligible for this loan, the minimum amount is $400.
 NSL regulations require verification of student information.
-Students need to complete a Nursing Student Loan Master Promissory and Entrance Loan Counseling.
-Repayment (through Student Loan Service Center, Dept. 3180, PO Box 6050, Fargo ND 58108-6050) begins nine months after the borrower ceases to be enrolled at least half-¬time in a nursing program.
+You need to complete a Nursing Student Loan Master Promissory and Entrance Loan Counseling.
+Repayment (through Student Loan Service Center, Dept. 3180, PO Box 6050, Fargo ND 58108-6050) begins nine months after you are no longer enrolled at least half-time in a nursing program.

 Nursing Education Loan

-This loan is awarded by the North Dakota board of Nursing.
-Applicants must be accepted or enrolled in a nursing program approved by the North Dakota Board of Nursing.
-The loan amounts are up to $2,000 for the Associate in Science in practical Nursing program and up to $3,000 for baccalaureate completion programs.
+You may receive this loan from the North Dakota Board of Nursing (NDBON) if you’re accepted or enrolled in a nursing program approved by the NDBON.
+The loan amounts are up to $2,000 for the Associate in Science in Practical Nursing program and up to $3,000 for bachelor’s programs.
 Repayment is by nursing employment in North Dakota after graduation and/or by monetary repayments.
-The application is available at www.ndbon.org>Education; the deadline is July 1.
+The application is available at the NDBON website.
+The deadline is July 1.

 Additional Funding Opportunities

 Application forms are available from a Tribal Agency or from our Financial Aid office.